Virginia Labor Laws Guide

 Construction additions in Virginia OSHA

-Construction is an industry comprising a wide variety of activities such as construction, alteration, and repair.
-Workers in this industry are often exposed to serious hazards and have to deal with heavy machinery.
+Construction is an industry comprising a wide variety of activities, such as construction, alteration, and repair.
+Workers in this industry are often exposed to serious hazards and work with heavy machinery.

-As a result, there’s an abundance of specific OSHA standards designed to eliminate such hazards.
+As a result, many specific OSHA standards are designed to eliminate such hazards.

 The Construction standard includes: